 General commercial disputes: Helen acts in a wide range of commercial disputes including those involving services contracts, sale and supply of goods contracts, agency disputes, and insurance policy disputes.
 She has a particular interest in restitutionary claims and jurisdictional/conflict of laws issues.

-Recent significant cases include an arbitration concerning the supply of sugar in South America.
+Recent significant cases include an arbitration concerning the supply of sugar in South America and a claim against the supplier of nanotechnology for fraudulent misrepresentation.

 'She has an excellent grasp of the issues'.